TSEC-GEEKS/tsecgeeks.in/_posts/2022-8-27-Dive-Into-CP.md

 **Upsolving**:
 Solve the sums you couldn't do.
 Look at others code their way of implementation.
 While reading editorial.
-Now just don't read the entire code.
+While you read Editorial, just don't read the entire code.
-Read one line try to think what next line might be, next second line...and so on.
+Read one line try to think what next line might be, second line...and so on.
 If you don't understand, then see the whole code.

 ### Mistakes To Avoid.
 Avoid switching between problems.
-Now if you're coding your subconscious mind keeps thinking about the previous question.
-So don't switch in between problems until and unless you've exhausted your thoughts.
+Now whem you're coding, your subconscious mind keeps thinking about the previous question.
+So it is recommended to not switch in between problems until and unless you've exhausted your thoughts.

 One thing, don't solve a same rating problem continuously.
 There will be a point where you'll realize that you're comfortable with these level sums.
 Increase the difficulty gradually.

-For beginners please don't wait to solve complete tutorials.
+For beginners, please don't wait to solve complete tutorials.
 Chances are you'll forget overtime.
 Practice.

 Writing the code is the easiest thing to do.
 Thinking about how should you proceed and finding the corner case is something which will make you a problem solver.
 Then comes implementation.